Superfund Sites in Arkansas

 Information collected during the PA, SI and ESI is further evaluated via the EPA’s Hazard Ranking System (HRS).
 The HRS assigns a numerical value to specific characteristics of the site, including waste types, waste volumes, and human and ecological receptors potentially at risk.
 A site must score 28.5 or greater on an HRS score to be placed on the NPL.

 Since the inception of the Superfund program in 1980, 13 sites in Arkansas have been placed on the NPL as a result of the site assessment process and HRS ranking.
 Five sites have since been removed from the NPL.
-The Arkansas Department of Environmental Quality (ADEQ) functions as a support agency to EPA for work performed on 10 of these sites.
-On two NPL sites (Midland Products and Monroe Auto), ADEQ functions as the lead agency.
+The Arkansas Department of Environmental Quality (DEQ) functions as a support agency to EPA for work performed on 10 of these sites.
+On two NPL sites (Midland Products and Monroe Auto), DEQ functions as the lead agency.
 For a complete list of Superfund sites in Arkansas, please visit the EPA Region 6 Superfund page for Arkansas.